dhellmann/pymotw/PyMOTW/dbhash/index.rst

 ##########################################################
-:mod:`dbhash` - DBM-style API for the BSD database library
+dbhash -- DBM-style API for the BSD database library
 ##########################################################

 .. module:: dbhash